 Following the commencement ceremony, the photographer will mail no-obligation proofs within a week of the ceremony.
 Please remember: family and friends will not have access to the arena floor during the ceremony.

-Tickets will not be required for April commencement.
+Determination if Tickets will be required will be made in April.
 Please remember, however, you must register to participate.

 Obtaining a Letter of Invitation